 Full Screen Mode

 The editor supports full screen editing but is not responsive.
 That is to say the layout may adjust in unexpected ways in full screen.
 The assumption is most folks will perform final edits in the standard mode and full screen mode will be used for creative writing.
 This can be addressed in future releases if desired.

 If you have the desire to display code snippets with highlighted syntax and line numbers, there is an issue with plugins designed to do so and the TinyMCE editor visual mode.
 This is not unique to Xidipity.

 - Xidipity assumes print means monochrome.
 There are some challenges to printing which are difficult to manage.
 The page break being the most notorious.
-Xidipity will not split images so in the event an image lands on a page break it will be printed on the next page.
+Xidipity includes a template to embed a print hard page break and it is available on the Xidipity Resource Page.
+As Xidipity will not split images, in the event an image lands on a page break it will be printed on the next page.
 Xidipity or any WordPress theme will not manage plugins.
-If a plugin adds content to the page it prints however it prints.
+If a plugin adds content to the page, it prints however the plugin intends.
 Other challenges include videos, ads, and galleries.
 With all of that said, Xidipity does a reasonably good job printing.

 Trailwind and font awesome libraries are loaded from a content delivery network and fonts from Google.
 Font libraries are imported and not linked which places a small burden on performance but allows for customization.
 By default Xidipity loads all font weights.